maryletteroa/maryletteroa.github.io/_posts/2025-03-20-Apache-Kafka.md

 If Brokers should be publicly accessible, `advertised.listeners` property in Broker config should be adjusted as localhost is not accessible by outside network.

+## Kafka Topic

+Every topic has its own unique name.

+Messages are contained in each topic, and each message has its own unique number called offset.

+Producer may append only to the end of the log.
+Every number / log record is immutable.

+The Broker may delete messages from the other side.
+By default the retention period is 168 hours or 7 days.